Are you looking for ways to grow your business faster?

 With paid advertising, you get the opportunity to reach parts of your target audience that were previously unreachable.

-If all you focus on is traditional SEO, it doesn’t matter how high you rank, those 41% of searchers will likely never see your content based on a natural search query.
+If all you focus on is traditional SEO, it doesn’t matter how high you rank, a large percentage of searchers will likely never see your content based on a natural search query.

 But, I get that PPC might be scary.